 Due to this construction the new Bravo power station needs to be integrated with the existing Eskom electricity infrastructure.
-This proposed project is to construct a 400 kV overhead powerline from the new Bravo Powerstation to the existing Lulamisa Substation.
-This line will be approximately 90 km in length.
+This proposed project is to construct a 400 kV overhead power line by-passing the current Duvha substation.

 Eskom Transmission has appointed Zitholele Consulting (Pty) Ltd, an independent company, to conduct an EIA to evaluate the potential environmental and social impacts of the proposed project.